 Do you know the earliest date you can file your taxes yet?
 If not, find out and start getting ready early.
 Single mothers have a lot of expenses they can claim, and you need to get your all your receipts in advance.
 Usually, it takes some time to receive your tax refund from the government so you want to get this done as early as possible.
 Otherwise, you are “lending” this money to the government for free.
 If you are expecting a substantial return, think in advance how you can use these funds to make a positive impact on your financial situation.
 (Hint: paying off your credit card or setting up an emergency fund are the essential steps you might need to take).

 The beginning of each year is the perfect time to research programs and benefits that might be available to you as a single mother.
-While most governments fail to provide adequate assistance to help single parents and their children prosper, you can still get that extra help where possible.
+While most governments truly fail to provide adequate assistance to help single mothers and their children feel financially secure, you can still get that extra help where possible.
 These benefits can and do change, so you want to make sure to check them out early each year.

 Read this post to see available benefits to single mothers in Canada.

 Everyone needs an emergency fund (read why in this Dave Ramsey’s post).
 Especially single mothers whose life is full of surprises!
-When you set aside a specific amount of money for your emergency fund, you will have a peace of mind that you would not have without one.
-Yes, it is not easy to find money to set aside, but whatever small amount you can put towards your emergency fund today will make your financial health much stronger.
+When you set aside a specific amount of money for your emergency fund, you will have a peace of mind that you would not have without having one.
+Yes, it’s not easy to find money to set aside, but whatever small amount you can put towards your emergency fund will make your financial health much better.